learningcicd/github-actions-goat-test/Detect File Temporing.md

 ## Steps to Mitigate the Vulnerability:

 # Block calls to domains
-Analyze the output of the Harden-Runner step, it will give you insight of which files are getting overwritten and in which step this file tempering is happening.
-You can replace the code to remove such action.
+Analyze the output of the Harden-Runner step, it will give you insight of which files are getting overwritten and in which step the file tempering is happening.
+You can replace the code fix the issue.